-The flow of money is one of the only metrics we know of that actually lead price movement The Sector Asset Flows Model “follows the money” to determine where investor assets are going, and where they are coming from, in US stock market sectors.
-This model tracks the total net assets invested in 10 sector ETFs, in 3 different time frames, to determine the best opportunities to capture outright and relative performance in the sector space.
+The flow of money is one of the only metrics we know of that actually leads price movement.
+The SEAF Model “follows the money” to determine where investor assets are going, and where they are coming from, in US stock market sectors.
+This model tracks the assets invested in 11 Sector ETFs (which together comprise the S&P 500), in 3 different time frames, to determine the best opportunities to capture outright and relative performance in the sector space.

-This model identifies which specific areas of the US financial landscape are the best performers.
-It pinpoints which parts of the US market, in 8 different categories including stocks vs. bonds, large cap vs. small cap, growth vs. value, US vs. emerging markets, and government vs. corporate bonds, are outperforming or underperforming from both a tactical and strategic standpoint.
+This model identifies which specific areas of the US financial landscape are the best performers in 11 different categories that encompass both the stock and bond markets.
+These relative comparisons, including stocks vs. bonds, large cap vs. small cap, growth vs. value, US vs. emerging markets, and government vs. corporate bonds, identify which parts of the market are outperforming or underperforming in three different time frames.

-This model helps investors, who wish to diversify a portion of their stock market exposure away from the US, make sound, data-driven decisions.
-It identifies which of 24 different global equity markets, which collectively represent the entire world, are outperforming the S&P 500, in 3 different time frames.
+This model helps investors who want to diversify a portion of their equities exposure away from the US to make objective, data-driven decisions.
+It identifies which of 25 different global equity markets, which together represent the world, are outperforming or underperforming the S&P 500 in three different time frames.

 This model identifies Sector, Industry Group, and Commodity ETFs that identify exceptional buying opportunities based on four criteria: trend, relative performance, investor asset flows, and risk versus reward.
 These ideas are intended to be potential short-term trading opportunities rather than longer-term investments.